 How many of you have ever saved up hundreds of dollars – if not thousands – to buy something like a television, only to see the item drop in price just days after you bought the item?

 Seeing the price drop on a big-ticket item only days or weeks after you’ve bought it and integrated it into your household can be tremendously frustrating.
-Did you know some of that aggravation may be soothed in the form of a statement credit for the price difference if you bought the item with a credit card that offers price protection?
+Did you know some of that aggravation may be soothed in the form of a credit for the price difference on your credit card statement if you bought the item with a credit card that offers price protection?

 Cards issued by many of the large national banks, such as USAA, Citi, Chase, Capital One and Mastercard, generally offer at least one credit card with a price protection benefit.
 However, credit card price protection benefits are changing across the industry, so check with your card’s customer service line before making that big purchase.

 What’s covered on a price protection credit card?